 Personalization has been a hot trend for years.
 It will continue to be one because people enjoy feeling known.
 That is, they want you to recognize them as a friend.
-Build the friendship by investing in technologies that capture data.
+Build friendships by investing in technologies that capture data.
 Some hotels, for example, track guest activity and purchased amenities so they can provide more relevant offerings.
-Others employ geolocation technology, such as iBeacons, to greet guests as they arrive and share pertinent information about their rooms, food service, and current activities.

 While guests enjoy in-person interactions once they arrive at your property, they sometimes prefer to handle bookings and standard questions on their own.
 Let them with technologies like chatbots.
 These tools allow guests to find information when they want, where they want.
 They also enhance the experience at your property.
 Guests simply chat with the bot when they have a need rather than hunt down housekeeping or a manager.

 If chatbots are out of reach, improve your mobility.
 Opera Mediaworks, a mobile advertising and marketing platform, reports 66% of surveyed respondents research upcoming trips with their smartphones.
 However, people don’t only research their itineraries; they also book and manage them with their mobile devices.

 Your site needs to be mobile-friendly, and you should create a mobile application for your properties to take advantage of travelers using their phones.
 Your app could facilitate the entire experience—from browsing and booking to checking in, requesting services, and discovering local activities.